Notifications

 Other Submissions (OTH)

 No automated validations will be performed on these data submissions.
-For the time being, these datasets will be manually validated.
-As a result, the submissions will not appear in the tracking system
+Since these datasets are manually validated, the submissions will not appear in the tracking system.

 When you select the ‘Upload Data Submission for Audit’ option on the Data Provider page, you will see a third choice – ‘Other Submissions – OTH’ – in addition to the 2 SDD Submission Types CCP and SAP.